-PGT students to understand their experiences of applying to and studying at BSMS p33 & 34 rate (18%; 53/295).
-The low response rate from this student group while disappointing is in line with other surveys such as the UoB Postgraduate Taught Experience Survey 2016 together devise better means of judging PGT student satisfaction track satisfaction with experience at BSMS and with DME staff team students as the UoB Postgraduate Taught Experience Survey 2016 DME staff team м p33 & 34 track caticfaction with experience at DEME and with 1 p33 & 34 where the DCMC DCT student meaning and used 4.6% M/s - track satisfaction with experience at boivis and with where the BSMS PGT student response rate was 16%.
+24 Devise different ways to engage with the Online survey carried out of PGT students.
+Low response engage with DME & Admission staff team Inclusivity Team 2019 Better engagement with PGT PGT students to understand their experiences rate (18%; 53/295).
+The low response rate from this student - together devise better means of judging PGT student students of applying to and studying at BSMS group while disappointing is in line with other surveys such satisfaction DME staff team м as the UoB Postgraduate Taught Experience Survey 2016 - track satisfaction with experience at BSMS and with p33 & 34 where the BSMS PGT student response rate was 16%.
 We application process will work with their teaching team to devise better ways to understand their experience such as focus groups or questionnaires from their module leaders.
-25 Monitor gender balance in senior Action on open recruitment and increasing opportunities has Annual monitoring of this group Dean Continued gender balance in leadership positions led to 11/20 senior staff positions being held by women. this group Inclusivity Team М p11 26 Improve rates of F staff applying for and Annual promotions workshops have been held in Sept 2014, Promotions workshop held in 2018 and annually Career Annual Better understanding reflected achieving promotion 2015, 2016 & 2017. thereafter Development in staff survey (from current 2017 staff survey demonstrates better understanding of Staff survey shows better understanding of promotions working group н 73% to 80%, Figure 22) p53 & 57 promotions process (29% agreement in 2014 increased to process (and improving each subsequent year) 73% agreement in 2017) Numbers of women applying for and succeeding in Greater numbers of staff New process of internal panel being introduced in 2018. promotion increases applying for and achieving Impact to be monitored. promotion 27 Hold focus group with M UG students to The proportion of females progressing from BMBS course - engage with Admissions staff team Inclusivity Team 2019 Focus group held understand their experiences of applying to application, to offer, to acceptance is broadly consistent and BSMS slightly exceeds the benchmark for students.
-We will hold a develop action plan accordingly Admissions staff More quantified measures will focus group with our M students to better understand their team be devised when we have the p28 experience of applying to the school. findings from the focus group 1
+25 Monitor gender balance in senior Action on open recruitment and increasing opportunities has Annual monitoring of this group Dean Annual Continued gender balance in leadership positions led to 11/20 senior staff positions being held by women. this group Inclusivity Team М p11 26 Improve rates of F staff applying for and Annual promotions workshops have been held in Sept 2014, Promotions workshop held in 2018 and annually Career Annual Better understanding reflected achieving promotion thereafter Development in staff survey (from current 2017 staff survey demonstrates better understanding of Staff survey shows better understanding of promotions working group н 73% to 80%, Figure 22) p53 & 57 promotions process (29% agreement in 2014 increased to process (and improving each subsequent year) 73% agreement in 2017) Numbers of women applying for and succeeding in Greater numbers of staff New process of internal panel being introduced in 2018. promotion increases applying for and achieving Impact to be monitored. promotion 27 Hold focus group with M UG students to The proportion of females progressing from BMBS course - engage with Admissions staff team Inclusivity Team 2019 Focus group held understand their experiences of applying to application, to offer, to acceptance is broadly consistent and - hold M UG focus group BSMS slightly exceeds the benchmark for students.
+We will hold a develop action plan accordingly Admissions staff м More quantified measures will focus group with our M students to better understand their team be devised when we have the p28 experience of applying to the school. findings from the focus group